Skip to Content

 Marble is softer than granite and not as durable; therefore, it’s usually used for pastry-making areas only. – Home Decorating For Dummies, Katharine Kaye McMillan, Patricia Hart McMillan

 Do you have organic stains like wine or spaghetti sauce that you dropped?
-You can mix hydrogen peroxide with a few drops of ammonia and dab it on the stain according to Cleanipedia.
+You can mix hydrogen peroxide with a few drops of ammonia and dab it on the stain, according to Cleanipedia.
 Hang tight for a few, then wipe it off with a soft cloth or sponge – obviously.
-Don’t forget to rinse the spot afterward – there could be residue left.
+Don’t forget to rinse the spot afterward – residue could be left.

 For minor scratches, watch your step – a gentle touch is key to preventing any additional damage.
 A microfiber cloth and a splash of dish soap should do the trick.
-Give it a scrub and you’ll be back in business.
+Scrub it and you’ll be back in business.

 Afterward, gently massage the scratched area by rubbing it in a circular motion – lightly, of course.
 This may help reduce the appearance of minor scuffs, but for those deeper scratches or excessive damage, it is probably best to go to a pro; after all, if you want your marble back in pristine condition – it pays to seek expert advice and get that repair job done right.